ovgu-FINken/multi_robot_path_planning/README.md

 ```

 ### Results
--This algorithm has been tested on 4, 8 and 16 robots(turtlebot3, Burger) in an empty world(without any static obstacles).
+-This algorithm has been tested on 4, 8 and 16 robots(turtlebot3, Burger) in an empty world(without any static obstacles). <br>

--This algorithm works very well with up to 8 robots. with the increase in the number of robots, the number of collisions increases too (with 16 robots there were ~3 collisions)
+-This algorithm works well with up to 6 robots. with the increase in the number of robots, the number of collisions increases too (with 16 robots there were ~3 collisions)

 ![alt text](rvo_turtlebot3/res/image1.png "starting")